Put Startup Accounting On Cruise Control Now Or Pay The Price Later.

 Make QuickBooks Quick With Transaction Imports

-Using a prepaid card such as the Bento business prepaid debit MasterCard lets you import data and swiftly and effortlessly reconcile expense records.
+Using a prepaid card such as the Bento business Visa business debit card lets you import data and swiftly and effortlessly reconcile expense records.
 You can download and export all of your expense information at the touch of a button, segmenting data by time, employee, card, tag, or expense category, so you can easily add everything to QuickBooks to ensure the correct figures are used.
 Bento adapts to your business, so you can spend less time on administrative burdens.

 Helping Startup CEOs